snotskie/ttrpg/md/index.md

 You'll track a list of items that you typically carry with you, and other items you may have can be **determined in the moment**: Over the course of the story, you may perform Checks to **find** new items, **create** new items, **purchase and sell** items, and even see if you **already have** items that could be narratively reasonable for you to have.

 And while most items are narrative, some **higher quality items** you acquire along the way may provide aid or effects similar to some Abilities.
-If you don't begin the game with a Stat Die of size $d8$, **choose one item** to begin the game at a higher quality so that it provides a "receive $+1$ in aid" effect..
+If you don't begin the game with a Stat Die of size $d8$, **choose one item** to begin the game at a higher quality so that it provides a "receive $+1$ in aid" effect.

 ### Session Shop Upgrades